 The summer of 2024 will be remembered as a time of unimaginable loss for Jasper.
 The wildfire that swept through our region left a trail of devastation—scarring the landscape, displacing families, and altering our way of life.
 Amid this profound tragedy, we are reminded of the power of resilience and the enduring importance of preserving our stories.

-The Jasper Museum and Archives stand as a beacon of this resilience.
+The Jasper Museum and Archives survived – and stands as a beacon of this resilience.
 As the wildfire consumed landmarks and reshaped our community, the artifacts and memories safeguarded within these walls took on new meaning.
 They now serve not just as links to the past but as anchors for a future of renewal and hope.

 In the aftermath of destruction, stories are what bind us together.
 They carry the essence of who we are, where we’ve been, and the dreams we hold for generations to come.
-The Jasper Museum is committed to ensuring these stories are not lost to the flames.
+The Jasper-Yellowhead Historical Society is committed to ensuring these stories are not lost to the flames.

-From photographs of the park pre- and post-fire to personal accounts of survival and recovery, our archives capture the spirit of Jasper—its people, its heritage, and its enduring connection to the land.
-These artifacts are a testament to our collective strength and a reminder that our identity transcends even the harshest challenges.
+From collecting photographs of the park pre- and post-fire to personal accounts of survival and recovery, our museum and archives capture the spirit of Jasper—its people, its heritage, and its enduring connection to the land.
+These stories, images and artifacts are a testament to our collective strength and a reminder that our identity transcends even the harshest challenges.

 Summer Hours (May 19 – Mid October):